sanjeev29/sanjeev29/README.md

 ### 🙋‍♂️ About Me

+- Graduate student in Computer Science at Michigan Technological University
 - I'm a Software Engineer with 3+ years of experience
 - I previously worked with [**Crater Club**](https://www.joincrater.club/), [**Thinklink**](https://thinklink.io/) & [**Codemonk**](https://codemonk.in/)
 - I love reading open-source code and I occasionally contribute to it.
 Recently I contributed to Vercel's [**SWR**](https://github.com/vercel/swr) package